-With AR apps it is possible to create body models that allow students to understand anatomy in depth.
-For example, Froggipedia is an engaging AR app which helps explore and discover the unique life cycle and intricate anatomical details of a frog.
+Using augmented reality in higher education it is possible to create body models that allow students to understand anatomy in depth.
+For example, Froggipedia is an engaging AR app that helps explore and discover the unique life cycle and intricate anatomical details of a frog.
 Right on the device, students can dissect and observe various organ systems.

 Chemistry has become a fun subject.
 Elements 4D uses augmented reality to help students explore elements and chemical reactions.
-Users first need to print element blocks on paper, cut the shapes and fold them.
+Users first need to print element blocks on paper, cut the shapes, and fold them.
 Once the blocks are ready, they can hold them in front of the device camera to view the elements in augmented reality.
 They can also bring together two different element cubes to see if they react.
 If they do, students will be able to observe the compound created and the chemical equation that represents the reaction.

 AR Apps for Self-education

-Star Walk, SkyORB 3D and Amazing Space Journey are apps that enable the user to study the skies.
-For that, the app uses the camera, GPS and gyroscope in smartphones to locate the various constellations, galaxies, planets and moons.
+Star Walk, SkyORB 3D, and Amazing Space Journey are apps that enable the user to study the skies.
+For that, the app uses the camera, GPS, and gyroscope in smartphones to locate the various constellations, galaxies, planets, and moons.
 As you move your screen while pointing to the sky, different heavenly bodies will appear with additional information.

 If you are planning to create an AR app for either kindergarten kids or for self-learning, here’s a summary of the necessary information about types of application and AR software development kits (SDKs).

 Getting Started with Augmented Reality Application in Education